ADA-research/TSRC/README.md

 git clone --recurse-submodules
 ```

-* Please make sure to add the path to the project and the path to the ts2vec dependency (`dependencies/ts2vec`) to the variable `PYTHONPATH` in your environment variables.
+* Please make sure to add the path to the project and the path to the `ts2vec` dependency (`dependencies/ts2vec`) to the variable `PYTHONPATH` in your environment variables.

 # Citation

 If you use this code, please cite the following paper:

 ```
-To be added
+\article{skaf-2024-tsrc,
+  title={Time Series Representations Classroom (TSRC): A Teacher-Student-based Framework for Interpretability-enhanced Unsupervised Time Series Representation Learning}, author={Skaf, Wadie and Baratchi, Mitra and Hoos, Holger}
+  journal={Machine Learning (To appear)}, year={2024},
+}
 ```

 # Licence